Willo80/my-terminal-assignment/README.md

 ## [Help and Installation:](#help-and-installation)

-You must include

 - steps to install the application
-- any dependencies required by the application to operate
+- Dependencies required by the application to operate
-- any system/hardware requirements
+- System/hardware requirements
-- how to use any command line arguments made for the application
+- Using command line arguments made for the application